FelixOnline/v2/content/articles/2013-1-31-unseen-imperial-depression-the-stigmatised-illness.md

  - /news/3207/unseen-imperial--depression-the-stigmatised-illness
 imported: true
 comments:
+ - value: >
- - Great thing youre doing here I am an alumni with a great and wellpayed job now and looking forward to my future During my time at Imperial though I had trouble measuring up to the colleges expectations and spent most of my time feeling at the edge of a cliff without a chance of saving myself from a seeming downward spiral of bad grades thinking Ill have a terrible future to feeling worthless which in turn certainly didnt help my grades I couldnt get up in the morning and thought of suicide nearly daily especially during exam periods Its a burden I wished I wouldnt have kept to myself Everybody has their reasons those were mine and the fact that I feel that I still have to justify who I was back then shows how little this is socially accepted as you rightly point outBest of luck and keep this up Make a call for donations this is something I would like to support
+     Great thing you're doing here.
+I am an alumni, with a great and well-payed job now and looking forward to my future.
+During my time at Imperial though, I had trouble measuring up to the college's expectations and spent most of my time feeling at the edge of a cliff, without a chance of saving myself from a seeming downward spiral of: bad grades, thinking I'll have a terrible future, to feeling worthless, which in turn certainly didn't help my grades.
+I couldn't get up in the morning and thought of suicide nearly daily, especially during exam periods.
+Its a burden I wished I wouldn't have kept to myself.
+Everybody has their reasons, those were mine and the fact that I feel that I still have to justify who I was back then shows how little this is socially accepted, as you rightly point out. <br>Best of luck and keep this up.
+Make a call for donations, this is something I would like to support.

 # Article Taxonomies
 categories: